How To Get Rid Of Credit Card Debt Without Paying?

 Often, a court-mandated repayment plan will be offered, and if repaid, the property will remain with the borrower and any remaining unsecured debts (like credit cards) could be discharged, although this process could take a few years.

-Additionally, this bankruptcy option will remain on the borrower’s credit report for 7 years.
+Additionally, this bankruptcy option will remain on the borrower’s credit report for 7 years, and there are no debt loopholes to avoid this from happening.

 Refinancing and Consolidation